');

 About Central Park, WA

-Central Park is a small community in Washington with a population of 3,203 residents.
-The median household income is $97,273 per year, which is above the national average.
-The median age in Central Park is 45.3 years.
+Central Park is a small town located in Washington with a population of 3,203 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $97,273 per year, which is 29% above the national median of $75,149.
+The median age of 45.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Central Park, WA